Arborist reports have become commonplace over the last 10 – 15 years for managing and maintaining the urban forest.

-Some home owners require an arborist report for the purpose of a tree removal permit, while others want a report on their trees health out of general interest.
+Some homeowners require an arborist report for the purpose of a tree removal permit, while others want a report on the health of their trees out of general interest.

-An Arborist reports is a detailed review of a tree where an arborist will note the trees health, vigour, issues with pests and disease, mechanical damage and anything else as it pertains to the trees well-being.
+An Arborist report is a detailed review of a tree where an arborist will note the tree’s health, vigour, issues with pests and diseases, mechanical damage and anything else as it pertains to the tree’s well-being.

 They will also carry out a SULE report which looks at the Safe and Useful Life Expectancy of the Tree.

-A trained professional can ascertain whether the tree has past its Safe and Useful Life Expectancy or still has a lot of life left in it.
+A trained professional can ascertain whether the tree has passed its Safe and Useful Life Expectancy or still has a lot of life left in it.